BitcoinQnA/ln-guide/index.md

 **What is Keysend?**

-Keysend is a development that allows payments to be routed without an invoice.
+Keysend is a development that allows for spontaneous payments to be routed without an invoice.

 **What are MPP?**